Schrodinger3000/ffmpeg_AMI_ubuntu/README.md

 # FFmpeg For Amazon Linux with Ubuntu

-Canon MXF Proxy encoding machine on Amazon Linux with Ubuntu for instance
+Canon MXF Proxy encoding machine on Amazon Linux with Ubuntu for instance.
+This is to solve the issue of mapping sound that every other apps have, switching channel 3 and 4 to 1 and 2 leaving 3 and 4 blank.
+Even AME has this issue!

 **First step** is to have Role with Ec2 accessing S3 Buckets with Reading and Writing permission.